prodo-dev/prodo/CONTRIBUTING.md

 ```

 This typechecks all TypeScript and converts it to JavaScript.
 When developing we
-recommend building the project in watch mode
+recommend building the project in watch mode:

 ```
 yarn build:watch